 Not all wooden floors are that beautiful however and if you’ve ever removed a carpet to see what’s underneath, you’ll know that they come in all sorts of states.
-Too many holes, cracks, signs of previous paints and treatments or simply poor quality wooden boards; these may all send you straight back to covering it up with a carpet.
+Too many holes, cracks, signs of previous paints and treatments. water stains, or simply poor quality floorboards; these may all send you straight back to covering it up with a carpet.
 Alternatively you might want to think about giving it a good sanding back, followed by any essential treatment with wood fillers and knot sealers.
-Then coat with floor paint in neutral, bold, bright and beautiful.
+Then coat with floor paint in neutral, bold or bright colours.
 It may be that other flooring options don’t give you the look you want or can afford.
 In which case, floor paint opens up fabulous possibilities for you.
 The image shows a wooden floor in a hallway painted white and grey courtesy of Hendy Curzon